sajaddadgar/cando-back/README.md

 `{auctionId}` is the id of the auction.

-the response body will contain this fields in JSON:
+the response body will contain these fields in JSON:

 1. title
 2. description